docarray/docarray/docs/how_to/add_doc_index.md

 This method is slightly special, because 1) it is not exposed to the user, and 2) you absolutely have to implement it.

-It is intended to do the following: It takes a type of a field in the store's schema (e.g. `NdArray` for `tensor`), and returns the corresponding type in the database (e.g. `np.ndarray`).
+It is intended to do the following: It takes a type of a field in the store's schema (e.g. `AbstractTensor` for `tensor`), and returns the corresponding type in the database (e.g. `np.ndarray`).
 The `BaseDocIndex` class uses this information to create and populate the `_ColumnInfo`s in `self._column_infos`.

 If the user wants to change the default behaviour, one can set the db type by using the `col_type` field: